c-webs/ASTR_400b/README.md

 # ASTR_400b_homework1
-This repository is wheer I will be storing homeworks and assignmnets Astronomy 400B
+This repository is where I will be storing homeworks and assignmnets Astronomy 400B